 PLEASE NOTE - Wild bird collections have resumed.

 DAERA collects some dead wild birds for Avian Influenza (AI) surveillance purposes to help understand if and when the virus is present in Northern Ireland and how it is distributed geographically.
 Once HPAI has been detected in a specific area, further testing is not required and therefore, not all birds will be collected.

-If you find dead waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you should report them to the DAERA helpline on 0300 200 7840.
+If you find dead waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you can report them using the DAERA Dead Wild Bird Online Reporting Tool.